 Pure-Tone Air and Bone Conduction Testing

 Much like the traditional test in elementary school, this test requires patients to push a button each time they hear a tone.
-At Comprehensive ENT, a full diagnostic test, not just a hearing screening, is completed in a sound-treated booth with calibrated instruments.
-The air and bone conduction testing reveal the exact thresholds or levels of sound, the patient can and cannot hear across a variety of frequencies.
+A full diagnostic test, not just a hearing screening, will be completed in a sound-treated booth with calibrated instruments.
+The air and bone conduction testing reveal the exact thresholds or levels of sound the patient can and cannot hear across a variety of frequencies.

 Middle Ear Analysis

 Dr. Bea analyzes the middle ear by conducting Tympanometry and Acoustic Reflex tests.
 Tympanometry reveals how the eardrum is moving and acoustic reflex tests how well the tiny ear bones and muscles of the middle ear are working.
 Middle ear analysis is important to rule out a hearing loss caused by disease or dysfunction of the middle ear, an oftentimes treatable condition that does not require hearing aids.

 OAEs, or otoacoustic emissions, are echoes within the ear that are generated from the inner ear, or the cochlea.
 OAEs can reveal the current state of the patient’s inner ear health.
 At Comprehensive ENT, OAEs are included in every hearing test and are used to help define the extent of hearing loss and possible treatment options.

 Hearing loss can be categorized by which part of the auditory system is damaged.
 The three basic types of hearing loss are conductive, sensorineural, or mixed.
 People of all ages experience gradual hearing loss, often due to the natural aging process or long exposure to loud noise.
 This kind of hearing loss is typically sensorineural.
 Other causes of hearing loss include viruses or bacteria, heart conditions or stroke, head injuries, tumors, and certain medications.